NaosProject/Naos.WinRM/README.md

 The entire implemenation is in a single file so it can be included without taking a dependency on the NuGet package if necessary preferred.
 * Reference the NuGet package: <a target="_blank" href="http://www.nuget.org/packages/Naos.WinRM">http://www.nuget.org/packages/Naos.WinRM</a>.
   <br/><b>OR</b>
+* Reference the NuGet recipe package which will only install the files and external dependencies: <a target="_blank" href="http://www.nuget.org/packages/Naos.Recipes.WinRM">http://www.nuget.org/packages/Naos.Recipes.WinRM</a>.
+  <br/><b>OR</b>
 * Include the single file (will still REQUIRE System.Management.Automation.dll reference or package reference to Naos.External.MS-WinRM) in your project: <a target="_blank" href="https://raw.githubusercontent.com/NaosProject/Naos.WinRM/master/Naos.WinRM/Naos.WinRM.cs">https://raw.githubusercontent.com/NaosProject/Naos.WinRM/master/Naos.WinRM/Naos.WinRM.cs</a>.

 ```C#
 // this is the entrypoint to interact with the system (interfaced for testing).